Menachem Mendel Schneerson: Israel

 Schneerson took great interest in the affairs of the state of Israel, and did whatever was in his power to support the infrastructure of the state and advance its success.
-He was concerned with the agricultural, industrial and overall economic welfare of Israel, and sought to promote its scientific achievements, and enhance Israel's standing in the international community.
-Schneerson consistently expressed enormous recognition of the role of the Israel Defense Forces and stated that those who serve in the Israeli army perform a great mitzvah.
+He was concerned with the nation's agricultural, industrial and overall economic welfare, and sought to promote its scientific achievements, and enhance its standing in the international community.
+Schneerson consistently recognized the role of the Israel Defense Forces (IDF) and stated that those who serve in the Israeli army perform a great mitzvah.

 In 1950, Schneerson encouraged the establishment of Israel's first automobile company, Autocars Co.
-Ltd. (Hebrew: אוטוקרס) of Haifa.
+(Hebrew: אוטוקרס) of Haifa.
 By 1956, the company was responsible for 28% of Israel's exports.
-Schneerson established a network of trade schools in Israel to provide Israeli youth, new immigrants and Holocaust survivors with vocational training and livelihood.
+Schneerson established a network of trade schools in Israel to train Israeli youth, new immigrants and Holocaust survivors.
 In 1954, Schneerson established a school for carpentry and woodwork.
 In 1955, he established a school for agriculture.
 In 1956, he established a school for printing and publishing and, in 1957, a school for textiles.
 Although he never visited Israel, many of Israel's top leadership made it a point to visit him.
-Israeli President Zalman Shazar would visit Schneerson and corresponded extensively with him as would Prime Minister Menachem Begin who came to visit him before going to Washington to meet President Carter.
+Israeli President Zalman Shazar would visit Schneerson whenever he came to New York and corresponded extensively with him, as would Prime Minister Menachem Begin who visited Schneerson numerous times, including a famous visit before going to Washington to meet President Carter.
 Ariel Sharon, who had a close relationship with Schneerson, often quoted his views on military matters and sought his advice when he considered retiring from the military.
 Schneerson advised the general to remain at his post.
 Yitzhak Rabin, Shimon Peres and Benjamin Netanyahu also visited and sought Schneerson's advice.
-Israeli politicians and military experts who came to consult with him were surprised by his detailed knowledge of their country's local affairs and international situation on strategic and diplomatic fronts.
+Israeli politicians and military experts who came to consult with him were surprised by his detailed knowledge of their country's local affairs and international situation.
 Despite his advisory meetings with American and Israeli political notables, Schneerson stated his nonpartisan policy many times, warning of his non-involvement in politics.

 Schneerson publicly expressed his view that the safety and stability of Israel were in the best interests of the United States, calling Israel the front line against those who want the anti-Western nations to succeed.
-He was opposed to land for peace, which he called an "illusion of peace", saying that it would not save lives, but harm lives.
+He was opposed to land for peace, which he called an "illusion of peace," saying that it would not save lives, but harm lives.
 Schneerson stated that this position was not based on nationalistic or other religious reasons, but purely out of concern for human life.
-Benjamin Netanyahu said that, while he was serving as Israel's ambassador to the United Nations in 1984, Schneerson told him: "you will be serving in a house of darkness, but remember, that even in the darkest place; the light of a single candle can be seen far and wide ..."
+Benjamin Netanyahu said that, while he was serving as Israel's ambassador to the United Nations in 1984, Schneerson told him: "You will be serving in a house of darkness, but remember that even in the darkest place, the light of a single candle can be seen far and wide ..."
 Netanyahu later retold this episode in a speech at the General Assembly, on September 23, 2011.